-Of DLR's total loan portfolio, the share of loans with an initial interest-only period was 36.1% at the end of 2022, which was marginally higher than in 2021, when the share was 35.9%.
-Interest-only loans accounted for 52% of lending to the agricultural
+Of DLR's total loan portfolio, the share of loans with an initial interest-only period was 37.7% at the end of 2023, which was slightly higher than at end-2022, when the share was 36.1%.
+Interest-only loans accounted for 54.4% of lending to the agricultural sector at year-end 2023, against 52.0% the year before.
+The share of outstanding loans with an interest-only period in the other segments was unchanged and is shown in the table below.

-Table 12.
 Share of outstanding loans with interest-only payments, year-end